 El Desarrollo del pensamiento político del Carlismo (1810-1875).
 Madrid: Editorial Actas and Fundación Hernando de Larramendi, 1995.
 Second printing, 1998.
 630 pages.
 This book received approximately twenty nice reviews published in various countries and was also included in half a dozen collective reviews.
 Professor Wilhelmsen's ten-page introduction was published in Portuguese translation as "O Antiguo Regime" (by Armando Alexandre dos Santos) in a journal in Lisbon, Portugal (1996) and another in São Paulo, Brazil (1998).

-In addition, Dr. Wilhelmsen has published over sixty-five articles and chapters of
+In addition, Dr. Wilhelmsen has published over seventy articles and chapters of books

-books in English and Spanish in different fields.
-Her most important ones on Carlism
+in English and Spanish in different fields.
+Her most important ones on Carlism and

 “Carlos VII or an Introduction to Carlism,” Iberian Studies (University of Keele), VIII, 1 (Spring 1979): pp. 25-37.